leisurespecials/structs/README.md

 ## License

-The MIT License (MIT) - see LICENSE.md for more details
+The MIT License (MIT) - see LICENSE file for more details